Okerew/osxiec/README.md

   having it disabled causes many permission issues.
 - **Sandbox deprecation error** yes I know that sandbox innit is deprecated but there isn't really an alternative for it unless I would use xcode and there is no way I am using it to rebuild this.
 ---

-## License
-For detailed information on your rights and obligations, please refer to the two license files provided.
-Each file outlines what you are permitted to do under the respective license terms.